Sleep Apnea Silver Spring, MD

 • Your Health – If you have high blood or diabetes, you may have sleep apnea.
 Many health and oral health concerns cause a domino effect of other medical concerns.
 Regular dental exams can help keep your oral health in check.

-Treating Sleep Apnea: What to Expect
+Treating Sleep Apnea in Silver Spring, MD: What to Expect

-Dr. Rever can arrange for an at-home sleep study that a physician will analyze.
-The results will indicate the severity of your sleep disorder.
 Dr. Rever will work with you to coordinate the most appropriate and effective treatment option.
-For mild to moderate cases, oral appliance therapy can serve as an alternative to the Continuous Positive Airway Pressure (CPAP) machine.
-Patients often prefer small oral appliances and devices due to these key benefits:
+Oral appliance therapy can be an alternative to the Continuous Positive Airway Pressure (CPAP) machine.
+We recommend appliances for mild to moderate cases of sleep apnea.

 • Comfort